samgh/princetonroaring20.com/members/deirdre.markdown

 fullname: Deirdre Ely
 class: 2017
 voice: Soprano
-major:
+major: Politics or Woodrow Wilson School
-hometown:
+hometown: London, UK via Greensboro, VT
 office:
 arrangements:
 solos:
-activities:
+activities: Content Editor for Stripe Magazine, R20
-interests:
+interests: Violin, learning languages, drinking tea, reading
 memory:

-fun-q1:
+fun-q1: Number of times recording in the Beatles' studio in Abbey Road Studios
-fun-a1:
+fun-a1: 5
-fun-q2:
+fun-q2: The amount of time you have from my house in Vermont in order to find adequate cell phone service
-fun-a2:
+fun-a2: 40 minutes
-fun-q3:
+fun-q3: Favorite book
-fun-a3:
+fun-a3: A tie between Catch-22 and Pride and Prejudice

 ---